Wat Benchamabophit: Canal

+Bridge over the canal beside the marble ubosot.

+Saphan Phra Rup: plaque noting the bridge was funded by Prince Sanphasat Suphakit from proceeds of selling gilded embossed copper plaques; built in R.S.
+119 (1900) and completed in R.S.
+121 (1902).

+Inscription on Saphan Thuai (Cup Bridge): funded by proceeds from the sale of gilded tea cups from the royal cremation ceremony; dedicated by King Chulalongkorn (Rama V) in R.S.
+119 (1900) and completed in R.S.
+121 (1902).

 Worship and festivals

 Merit makers come to the monks of the temple for getting alms every morning.
 Between 06:00–07:30 in the morning, monks line up on Nakhon Pathom with their bowls to receive donations of curry, rice, lotus buds, incense, toiletries and other essentials.
 The evening candlelight procession around the bot during the Buddhist festivals of Magha Puja (in February) and Visakha Puja (in May) are common at this temple.

 Protection

 In 2005, the temple was submitted to UNESCO for consideration as a future World Heritage Site.

-Crime

-Gem scams are known to take place within the vicinity of the temple.
-The scam involves tourists buying fake gem stones.
-The temple is part of the "free" tour offered to potential victims.